-Other unmetered loads do not have a constant load and, therefore, the energy calculation is based on an annual energy consumption determined by AEMO in accordance with section 13.1.54.
+Other unmetered loads do not have a constant load and, therefore, the energy calculation is based on an annual energy consumption, determined by AEMO in accordance with section 13.1.5, that has been approved by AEMO.

 13.3.1.
 Energy calculation